-There were no other persons with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the financial year.
+There were no other persons, aside from the Directors, with responsibility for planning, directing and controlling the activities of the Fund, directly or indirectly during the financial year.

 (c) Transactions with key management personnel

 There were no transactions with key management personnel during the reporting period.